rmarx/h2push-thedetails/post.md

 While waiting for advanced supporting tools, we are stuck with mostly the manual methods, and many server/framework implementations primarily look at **critical resources at initial page load as the main use-case for push** (since they are easiest to manually fine-tune), see [2.3](#chapter2.3).
 It is here that [When3](#when3) can make it easier (if used conservatively): if we just push direct dependencies of a file along with a resource, we don't need to keep the full overview of the full dependency graph.
 This is especially interesting for sites where individual teams work on **small feature "pagelets" that [combine into a larger site][zalandoTailor]**.

+TODO: bypassing browser completely and purely pushing: push_promise for everything, then send completely by the server... according to Polaris, should give nice results

 Note that these dependency graphs are also needed to optimally profit from Resource Hints!

 [zalandoTailor]: https://github.com/zalando/tailor